 Mr. Mike Rogers

 Mr. Mike Rogers is vice chairman of the Board of Trustees for The MITRE Corporation.
-A national security commentator, Mr. Rogers represented Michigan's 8th Congressional District in the U.S. House of Representatives from 2001 to 2015.
+A national security commentator, Mr. Rogers represented Michigan’s 8th Congressional District in the U.S. House of Representatives from 2001 to 2015.
 He sat on the Energy and Commerce Committee and chaired the House Permanent Select Committee on Intelligence.
-As chairman, he oversaw a $70 million budget that provided funding to the country's 17 intelligence agencies.
+As chairman, he oversaw a $70 billion budget that provided funding to the country's 17 intelligence agencies.

 Before serving in Congress, Mr. Rogers was an officer in the U.S. Army and an FBI special agent.
 He also held a seat in the Michigan State Senate.
 Since leaving public office, he founded the Mike Rogers Center for Intelligence and Global Affairs.
 The center works as part of the Global Digital Challenge Initiative to bring together leaders in policy, business, and technology communities to discuss issues relevant to the global digital economy.